MostafaAwad1/Nexus/README.md

 # Nexus - Landing Page Template with Next.js & Tailwind CSS

-Nexus is a free landing page & marketing website template for startups and indie projects.
+Nexus is a landing page & marketing website template for startups and indie projects.
 Its built with Next.js & TailwindCSS.
 And its completely open-source.

 ## How to use